DOI10.47051/HTXZ2458

 Figure showing variation among individuals of Corallus batesii

-Figure 1: Individuals of Corallus batesii: Yasuní National Park, Orellana province, Ecuador (); Tambopata Research Center, Madre de Dios department, Peru (). j=juvenile.
+Figure 1: Individuals of Corallus batesii: Yasuní National Park, Orellana province, Ecuador (); Tambopata Research Center, Madre de Dios department, Perú (). j=juvenile.

-Natural history: Corallus batesii is a rarely seen boa that inhabits the upper canopy of pristine lowland rainforests, both in terra-firme and seasonally flooded areas.1,2,5 Although the species is considered a canopy specialist, this boa is not restricted to the crown of large trees; it can also be found on small trees and saplings.6,7 Occasionally, particularly after torrential rains, individuals are knocked to the ground and may be found at or near the ground level.1,6 These boas are strictly nocturnal8 and spend the night foraging or waiting in ambush.1,2 Throughout the day, they remain coiled on logs or resting on vegetation.1,2,5 Bates’ Emerald Tree-Boas are ambush predators.2,9 Their diet consits primarily on mammals, including rodents, opossums, and bats.210 They also consume birds,11,12 lizards (Thecadactylus solimoensis),13 and other snakes (including Bothrops atrox).10 When threatened, individuals of C. batesii usually make an S-coil and strike.14 When manipulated, they can adopt a “protective ball posture.”7 There are recorded instances of predation on members of this species, including by hawks7 and caimans (Paleosuchus trigonatus).7 This species is viviparous.
+Natural history: Corallus batesii is a rarely seen boa that inhabits the upper canopy of pristine lowland rainforests, both in terra-firme and seasonally flooded areas.1,2,5 Although the species is considered a canopy specialist, this boa is not restricted to the crown of large trees; it can also be found on small trees and saplings.6,7 Occasionally, particularly after torrential rains, individuals are knocked to the ground and may be found at or near the ground level.1,6 These boas are strictly nocturnal8 and spend the night foraging or waiting in ambush.1,2 Throughout the day, they remain coiled on logs or resting on vegetation.1,2,5 Bates’ Emerald Tree-Boas are ambush predators.2,9 Their diet consists primarily of mammals, including rodents, opossums, and bats.210 They also consume birds,11,12 lizards (Thecadactylus solimoensis),13 and other snakes (including Bothrops atrox).10 When threatened, individuals of C. batesii usually make an S-coil and strike.14 When manipulated, they can adopt a “protective ball posture.”7 There are recorded instances of predation on members of this species, including by hawks7 and caimans (Paleosuchus trigonatus).7 This species is viviparous.
 Females “give birth” (the eggs hatch within the mother) to 7–10 young.1,2,5

 Reader support helps us keep the Reptiles of Ecuador book 100% free.